 Nir Kosti and Yoav Mehozay

 Abstract: The COVID-19 pandemic has rekindled the debate over the inherent link between exception and routine in Israel.
-In response to the pandemic, more than 100 countries declared a state of emergency as a mean to combat the pandemic.
-But unlike other countries, the state of Israel did not declare a state of emergency because it has been formally under such state since its inception in 1948.
-As such, Israeli governments have the authority to issue emergency regulations, and they have.
-Yet in the last three decades, emergency regulations have rarely been used.
-This situation changed significantly on March 15, 2020, with the outbreak of the corona pandemic.
-In the following months, the Israeli government issued an unprecedented number of emergency regulations.
-Surprisingly, the literature on emergency regulations in Israel, including other emergency policies, is rather limited and, for the most part, not updated.
-Little is written about emergency regulations and their impact on the rule of law and democracy in Israel.
-The widespread use of emergency regulations during the coronavirus crisis emphasizes the need for such a body of work.
-To meet this challenge, this article presents unique data on the use of emergency regulations in Israel between 1948-2020, specifically, the policy areas they covered and compares Israel’s emergency response during the coronavirus crisis to other countries.
-In doing so, this article seeks to contribute to the public, academic, and legal discourse in Israel.
+In response to the pandemic, more than 100 countries declared a state of emergency as a means to combat the pandemic.
+But unlike other countries, Israel did not do so, as, formally, it has been in such a state since its inception in 1948.
+Israeli governments, therefore, have the authority to issue emergency regulations, but they have rarely done so over the past three decades.
+That changed significantly on March 15, 2020, with the outbreak of the COVID-19 pandemic, with the Israeli government issuing an unprecedent number of emergency regulations in the months that followed.
+Surprisingly, the literature on Israeli emergency regulations and other emergency policies is rather limited and, for the most part, not up to date.
+Little has been written about emergency regulations and their impact on the rule of law and democracy in Israel.
+The widespread use of emergency regulations during the COVID-19 crisis highlights the need for such a body of work.
+To meet this challenge, this article presents unique data on the use of emergency regulations in Israel between 1948 and 2020.
+More specifically, it discusses the policy areas those regulations covered and compares Israel’s emergency response to the COVID-19 crisis to those of other countries.
+This article thus seeks to contribute to the public, academic, and legal discourse in Israel.